oreshinya/purescript-identy/docs/01-Philosophy.md

 It is very important for building a complex application in the real world.

-## State management in `purescript-freedom`
+## State management

-In `purescript-freedom`, whole of app state is managed in one data type.

-Like this:
+For example, there are state like this:

 ```purescript
 { users: